 It’s also particularly important to steer clear of processed foods, salty foods, and sweet foods, not only to lessen your chance of diseases like diabetes and obesity but to help improve your skin, hair, and nails.
 “Exercising and a diet rich in fruits, vegetables and fish also helps regulate the metabolism,” says Calapai.

 Reducing stress is also important, so activities like meditation can help keep your cortisol levels down, which can prevent aging all around.

 Are There Factors That Can Speed the Aging Process Up?

 You can also take action to make sure you’re avoiding habits that can make you age more quickly.
 “The more stressed we are the more we speed up aging and trigger hormonal imbalances,” says Calapai.
-Sun exposure can thin the skin, staying inactive can hurt your mental cognition and cause issues like osteoporosis, and smoking cannot only lead to lung cancer, but it can cause more wrinkles and other skin issues.
+Sun exposure can thin the skin, staying inactive can hurt your mental cognition and cause issues like osteoporosis, and smoking not only increases your risk of developing lung cancer, but it can cause premature and deep-set wrinkles as well as other skin issues.

 Aging is an inevitable part of life.
 But for those who wish to prevent or slow down signs of it, making sure you’re adopting a healthy lifestyle is key.